 Scrub the inside of the pot with a scourer, and then wash it one more time with warm water and dishwashing liquid.

 The Best Way to clean a Potjie After Use

-Coat the inside of the pot with oil, and heat the pot until it starts smoking, wipe with a newspaper until the black stuff stops coming off the inside of the pot.
+Coat the inside of the pot with oil and heat it until it starts smoking.
+Wipe the pot with a newspaper until the black stuff stops coming off the inside of the pot.